hashicorp/terraform-provider-aws/website/docs/r/dlm_lifecycle_policy.markdown

 #### Schedule arguments

+* `copy_tags` - (Optional) Copy all user-defined tags on a source volume to snapshots of the volume created by this policy.
 * `create_rule` - (Required) See the [`create_rule`](#create-rule-arguments) block.
 Max of 1 per schedule.
 * `name` - (Required) A name for the schedule.
 * `retain_rule` - (Required) See the [`create_rule`](#create-rule-arguments) block.
 Max of 1 per schedule.